 In the trend-led home and interiors industry, businesses have to be on their toes if they want to gain a competitive edge.
-We asked six homeware brands about the market movements on their radar for 2020 and how they’re shaping their digital marketing strategies to suit.
+We asked seven homeware brands about the market movements on their radar for 2020 and how they’re shaping their digital marketing strategies to suit.

 Read on to find out what they said and pick up some advice from our own online marketing experts.